ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-kinnear-webtransport-http2.md

 ## The WTHEADERS Frame

-A new HTTP/2 frame called WTHEADERS is introduced for establishing streams in a bidirectional manner.
+A new HTTP/2 frame called WTHEADERS is introduced for either endpoint to establish streams.
 A stream opened by a WTHEADERS frame is referred to as a WebTransport Stream, and it MAY be continued by CONTINUATION and DATA frames.
 WebTransport Streams can be initiated by either clients or servers via a WTHEADERS frame that refers to the corresponding WebTransport Connect Stream on